Petme · Columbus

 What you can earn in Columbus

 Sitters in Columbus set their own rates.
-The ranges below reflect typical Petme bookings in the city, sourced from platform telemetry and verified against Glassdoor / ZipRecruiter pet-sitter salary data.
+The ranges below reflect typical Petme bookings in the city.
+Platform data as of June 2026.

 Boarding